Nancy Willis is a London-based artist who has been exhibiting since the early 1980s.

 In her early career, Nancy joyfully embraced the freedoms of being an artist in contrast to the restrictions she had experienced in her education at a ‘special’ school.

-Her most recent show 'With One Touch Her Spirit Soared' was on display in the side chapel at St James's Church Piccadilly as a part of Disability History Month.
+Recently, her solo show 'With One Touch Her Spirit Soared' was on display in the side chapel at St James's Church Piccadilly as a part of Disability History Month.